Derek-R-S/Discord-Mirror/README.md

 ```c#
 transport.GetConnectString();
 ```
-The clients can also get the activity secret by matchmaking, but thats something you need to setup.
+The clients can also get the activity secret by matchmaking, but thats something you need to create.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)